Dahlby21/BellaBeats/README.md

 The data was gathered from 30 consenting FitBit users and I sourced it from Möbius on his Kaggle webpage linked below.

 https://www.kaggle.com/datasets/arashnic/fitbit

+Questions to be Answered:

+Cleaning and Transformation:

+Findings and Conclusion: